tasc-nmamit/github-workshop-2023/chirag20.md

 Water, whether it's a calm lake, a meandering river, or the crashing waves of the sea, has a soothing and meditative quality.
 The reflection of the sky on the water's surface and the ebb and flow of tides remind us of life's constant movement and change.
 It's a reminder that in stillness, there is a world of motion and beauty.

-## The Colors of the Sky

-Sunsets and sunrises are daily masterpieces painted by the universe itself.
-The rich hues of red, orange, pink, and purple that adorn the sky are like an ever-changing canvas.

 ## The Resilience of Life